hientptran/WS22-Notes/Operating systems/Process and threads/Process and threads.md

 		- Dispatcher reads incoming requests from the netzrok.
 After examining the request, it chooses an idle worker thread and hands it the request.
 The dispatcher then wakes up the sleeping worker, moving it from blocked status
 		- ![[../../_assets/thread application example 2.png]]
 	- **Word processors** uses multiple threads: one thread to format the text, another thread to process inputs, etc. (a background thread may check spelling and grammar while a foreground thread processes user input ( keystrokes ), while yet a third thread loads images from the hard drive, and a fourth does periodic automatic backups of the file being edited.)
+		- One thread interacts with the user and the other handles reformatting in the background.
+As soon as the sentence is deleted from page 1, the interactive thread tells the reformatting thread to reformat the whole book.
+Meanwhile, the interactive thread continues to listen to the keyboard and mouse and responds to simple commands like scrolling page 1 while the other thread is computing madly in the background.
 		- ![[../../_assets/thread application example 1.png]]
 > [!NOTE]- Process vs Thread
 > The primary difference is that threads within the same process run in a shared memory space, while processes run in separate memory spaces.